LouisWangg/Mobile-Application/README.md

-# Making different kinds of function in Android
+# Different kinds of function in Android